 Romantic notions aside, one needs to find a way to warm up on a day like this.
 My absolutely favourite food to fill my belly with warmth and comfort is risotto.

 I make risotto quite often and I love experimenting with different flavours.
+Chicken and Mushroom Risotto is a great one pan meal for busy night.
+Or try our Prawn Risotto if you are a seafood lover.
 Pumpkin Risotto is one of Italian classics, so no ingenuity on my part here.

 I used seasonal butternut squash instead of pumpkin and upped the creaminess of the dish by adding mild goat cheese.
 The result far exceeded my expectations.
 Sweet butternut squash and slightly tangy goat cheese strike just the right balance in this creamy risotto.